-APPROVED BY SENATE: Cherl a Brown DATE: 4/1/05
+APPROVED BY SENATE: Chery a Brown DATE: 4/1/05

-0

 DISAPPROVED

 BY SENATE: DATE:

+UNIVERSITY PRESIDENT: //

+/ ///

+APPROVED: Jane DATE: 4 8/05

-UNIVERSITY PRESIDENT: APPROVED: DATE: 4/8/05
+APPROVED: DATE: 4 8/05 DATE:

-DISAPPROVED: DATE:

-COMMENTS:
+• •

-V. Academic Appeals
+I. Academic Appeals

-In cases where a student is appealing a grade, the grade appealed shall remain in effect until the appeal procedure is completed, or the problem resolved.
 The intent of the appeals process is to treat all parties fairly, and to make all parties aware of the appeals procedure.
-Please Note: Notwithstanding any other provision in Marshall University catalogs or policy documents, only students who are or will be dismissed from a program or from the University as a direct and immediate consequence of any academic sanction administered by the University may, at their own discretion and expense, retain legal counsel for representation during all relevant administrative appeal proceedings.
+Please Note: Notwithstanding any other provision in Marshall University catalogs or policy documents, only students who are or will be dismissed from a program or from the University as a direct and immediate consequence of any academic sanction administered by the University may, at his or her their own discretion and expense, retain legal counsel for representation during all relevant administrative appeal proceedings.

-A. Student Appeals for Instructor Imposed Sanctions
+A. Student Appeals for Instructor Imposed Sanctions: